SwethaSriRavuri/ATC_DSA_Event_Challenge_App/README.md

 # DSA Coding Challenge Application

-This project is an **online coding challenge platform** developed specifically for a club event to conduct LeetCode-style DSA contests.
+This project is an **online coding challenge platform** developed specifically for a club event to conduct LeetCode-style DSA contest.

 It serves as a **demonstration of system design and implementation**, rather than a reusable or production-ready platform.